harryc598/shinyCox/cran-comments.md

 * License has been changed as new functions are modified code from the 'survival' package

+* Fixed issue with extra license file (from MIT license)

 ## R CMD check results